MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-and-data-source-limits.md

 -   The maximum number of entities a data source can have is 2,500 entities.

--   Polygon shapefiles and KML files can have a maximum of 50 polygons in the file and each polygon can have a maximum of 250 points.
+-   Polygon shapefiles and KML files can have a maximum of 50 polygons and each polygon can have a maximum of 250 points.

 -   Data that is batch geocoded must use UTF-8 encoding, and can have a maximum of 50 entities.
 Compressed data files are accepted.